Can Japan's 'hand-carved' tattoo tradition survive?

 Tradition under threat

 Ryugen is as much a craftsman as an artist.
-Like many tradespeople in Japan, his career began with a lengthy apprentice.
+Like many tradespeople in Japan, his career began with a lengthy apprenticeship.

 After shadowing his master for a year, Ryugen went professional and began accompanying him on visits to clients from Japan's mafia, the Yakuza.
 It would take another seven years of study before he felt ready to open his own studio in the early 2000s.